jwaldrip/git-get/README.md

 # Git Get
 Git clone that clones into a common path.
 It was inspired by `go get` and follows a similar folder structure.

-## Prerequisites
-> Caveat: Installing from source is only neccesary until I can get homebrew working.

-* Go
-* GCC
-* OpenSSL
-* LibSSL2
-* cmake
-* pkg-config

 ## Installation

 ### Install with Homebrew (Mac)